 Brilliant leaders and exceptional presenters have a great deal more in common than many people imagine.

-Whilst some people may not often associate strong leadership with effective presentation skills and vice versa, it is generally unwise to separate the two skills.
+Some people may not associate strong leadership with effective presentation skills and vice versa.

 Open and honest feedback is undoubtedly one of the greatest gifts a leader or presenter could receive to help them to perform more effectively.